 - Packing up: Will you call by tables?
 What should they do when they’re done?
 I kept a basket of books on each table for students to browse through.
 They also had “unfinished work” folders, book baggies, and their sight word rings to practice.
 Sometimes, I handed out tiny play-doh tubs for some free time.

 There are just so many classroom routines and systems and I’m sure I am forgetting some!
 To help you manage your routines and systems, I’ve created this freebie and made it editable so you could add your own.
-To get the freebie, sign up for my weekly teaching tips below and get the password to my free resource library.
+To get the freebie, scroll down under the picture.

 I believe that when kids are engaged and feel loved, they have better behavior.
 Interaction and movement during lessons is key, as well as having good rapport and trust.
 However, I also believe that a clear and consistent behavior system is necessary.
 Understanding why rules are in place and knowing the consequences of negative actions ahead of time will also improve behavior.
 Here are a few tips and links to related blog posts.